 What we do

 The CRTPO has the primary responsibility for citizen input into the federally mandated continuing, coordinated, and comprehensive (3C) transportation planning process.
 During transportation plan reevaluation, resident involvement in the planning process is encouraged for reanalysis of goals and objectives and plan formation.
 Additional duties and responsibilities of CRTPO are as follows:

 - Carry out the urban transportation planning process and develop the planning work programs, transportation plan, and transportation improvement program.

-- Insure that the Transportation Planning Process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.
+- Ensure that the transportation planning process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.

 - Serve as a forum for the resolution of conflicts that arise during the course of developing the Transportation Plan and the Transportation Improvement Program.